Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Chargers stats and trends

+- In Los Angeles' five games this season, it has four wins against the spread.

-- The Chargers have been underdogs by 3.5 points or more once this year and covered the spread.
+- The Chargers have been underdogs by 3 points or more once this season and covered the spread.

-- Los Angeles' games this season have hit the over on one of five set point totals (20%).
+- Los Angeles' games this year have hit the over on one of five set point totals (20%).

-- Los Angeles is 3-0 against the spread and 3-0 overall when the team records more than 23 points.
+- Los Angeles is 3-0 against the spread and 3-0 overall in games when it records more than 23.4 points.

 Home and road insights